dotnet/AspNetCore.Docs/aspnetcore/blazor/forms/binding.md

 ## Supply a parameter from the form (`[SupplyParameterFromForm]`)

 The `[SupplyParameterFromForm]` attribute indicates that the value of the associated property should be supplied from the form data for the form.
 Data in the request that matches the name of the property is bound to the property.
 Inputs based on `InputBase<TValue>` generate form value names that match the names Blazor uses for model binding.
+Unlike component parameter properties (`[Parameter]`), properties annotated with `[SupplyParameterFromForm]` aren't required to be marked `public`.

 You can specify the following form binding parameters to the [`[SupplyParameterFromForm]` attribute](xref:Microsoft.AspNetCore.Components.SupplyParameterFromFormAttribute):